RGMComm: Return Gap Minimization via Discrete Communications in Multi-Agent Reinforcement Learning: Experiments

+We test RGMComm on continuous state space Dec-POMDP problems (using Multi-Agent Particle Environment~\cite{maddpg}).
+We compare it against strong baselines: \textbf{(1).} \textbf{Continuous communication} using SARNet~\cite{sarnet}, which employs memory-based attention for uninterrupted messages. \textbf{(2).} One-hot \textbf{discrete communication} using CommNet~\cite{commnet}, MADDPG~\cite{maddpg}, IC3Net~\cite{ic3net}, TarMAC~\cite{tarmac}, and SARNet~\cite{sarnet}.
+We enable their discrete communication mode, where agents send discrete unstructured vectors.
+These baselines use Gumbel softmax for gradients and backpropagation. \textbf{(3).} \textbf{Vector-Quantized} Variational Information Bottleneck (VQ-VIB)~\cite{tucker2022trading}, the recent method using autoencoder and quantization for communication.
+All baselines train from scratch with the same hyperparameters as RGMComm, repeated 3 times with different seeds.
+Appendix C has more details on baselines, architectures, hyperparameters, and environments.

-In the Predator-Prey scenario, predators are trained to collaborate to surround and seize prey, while prey are moving randomly.
-We trained RGMComm with different alphabet size $|M|$ and $N=2,3,6$ agents.
-Figures \ref{fig:simple_tag_2_baseline} to \ref{fig:simple_tag_6_baseline} show that RGMComm outperforms all baselines in Predator-Prey scenarios with 2, 3, and 6 cooperative predators.
-The figures display learning curves of 300,000, 1000,000, and 2000,000 episodes in terms of mean episode reward, averaged over all evaluating episodes (10 episodes evaluated every 1000 episodes).
+\textbf{Predator-Prey: }In the Predator-Prey scenario, predators are trained to collaborate to surround and seize \textbf{prey who move randomly}.
+We trained RGMComm with different alphabet sizes $|M|$ and $N=2,3,6$ \textbf{predators}.
+Figures \ref{fig:simple_tag_2_baseline} to \ref{fig:simple_tag_6_baseline} show that RGMComm outperforms all baselines with 2, 3, and 6 cooperative \textbf{predator} agents.
+The figures display learning curves of 300,000 episodes in terms of the mean episode reward, averaged over all evaluating episodes (10 episodes evaluated every 1000 episodes).
 Figures \ref{fig:simple_tag_2_full} to \ref{fig:simple_tag_6_full} show the learning curves of average returns under our RGMComm policy compared with an ideal full-observability policy $\pi^*$.
-We observe that RGMComm achieves near-optimal mean episode reward in all scenarios with varying numbers of agents, which demonstrates its ability to minimize the return gap.
-The proposed RGMComm algorithm sometimes even converges to a higher mean episode reward since the message generation function learned from the centralized critic provides a succinct, discrete representation of the optimal action-value structure, leading to less noisy communication signals and allowing agents to discover more efficient decision-making policies conditioned on the message labels.
-Additionally, the message generation training process uses an online clustering algorithm that does not require a large volume of data, leading to faster convergence, which enables the algorithm to scale well as the number of agents increases.
+RGMComm achieves near-optimal mean episode rewards in all scenarios with varying numbers of agents, which demonstrates its ability to minimize the return gap.
+Additionally, the message generation training process uses an online clustering algorithm that does not require a large volume of data, leading to faster convergence that scales well with more agents.